 Keeping in view the areas mandated as part of CSR, how does it impact your organisation’s focus and investment?

 One great thing about our funding corporate is that despite the highs and lows in their business, the annual commitment has not been going ding-dong.
-However, on your point about keeping in view the areas mandated as part of CSR and how they impact your organization’s focus and investment, I must admit that focus was really driven not by a clear programmatic policy but by a general charitable thought of ‘giving back to society’ and the belief that ‘business is 90 per cent people’.
+However, on your point about keeping in view the areas mandated as part of CSR and how they impact your organisation’s focus and investment, I must admit that focus was really driven not by a clear programmatic policy but by a general charitable thought of ‘giving back to society’ and the belief that ‘business is 90 per cent people’.
 We are now revisiting the responsibility of trustees in clarifying the scope of our programmes in policy terms and composition of trustees and cascading the responsibility down to a policy directive committee, the executive body and field operations.

 What will be the impact, if any, on the NGOs or social enterprises (you engage with) and the communities/causes they support?

 If we go through with the reform process by way of restructuring, we will be clear about when we want to be direct implementers, when we choose to be co-implementers, and when we will outright outsource the translation of policy directives into ground realities in operational terms.